Tehnix/slight/README.md

 3) A config file is later coming to allow several tweaks (when to send IRC messages, what branch to listen to, etc).
 The default is, at the moment, that it sends IRC messages for all steps, and, it only listens for a push to the master branch.

-The server itself doesn't depend on any libraries other than the ones from the std lib.
 Start the server with `python slight.py`, and it'll listen to everything on port 13373.